Undergraduate and Professional Degree Programs

 - communicate competently in a second language.

-The curriculum requirements, both in number of credit hours and specific courses, are guidelines for the student and his or her adviser in planning an academic program.
+The curriculum requirements, both in number of credit hours and specific courses, are guidelines for the student and the student's adviser in planning an academic program.
 The curriculum is subject to change and because of these changes, adjustments may need to be made.

 Catalog in Effect

-A student may choose to graduate under the catalog in effect at the time of graduation or a catalog for the previous five years, provided it covers a period of his or her enrollment.
+A student may choose to graduate under the catalog in effect at the time of graduation or a catalog for the previous five years, provided it covers a period of the student's enrollment.
 Full requirements of the chosen catalog must be met except that adjustments will be made in instances where courses are no longer available or where programs have been changed.

 The Iowa State University Honors Program is designed for students who have demonstrated the ability and motivation to assume more than the usual responsibility for their undergraduate education.
 The program enables honors students to gain the maximum benefit from their undergraduate education.
 Students who graduate in the Honors Program receive the honors designation on their transcripts and diplomas.

 Special educational opportunities.
 Students in the Honors Program determine their educational objectives and devise an individualized program of study to meet them.
 An honors program may include substitutions for required courses, a combination of courses from several departments to form a new major or minor, Honors courses or seminars, independent study and research, and other forms of innovation.
 Information about honors courses and seminars for the current academic year can be obtained from the Honors Program Office, 2130 Jischke Honors Building.